 3.Stock up on Food

-Make one of your first stops in the campervan to a budget grocery store like Bónus or Krónan to stock up on essentials.
+Make one of your first stops in the campervan to a budget grocery store like Bónus or Krónan.
+Then stock up on essentials.
 Most of the larger towns will have either one or both of these stores but don’t expect to see any in the smaller towns.

 4. Plan what things to see in Iceland